Naveenan-25/M3_Bus_Ticket_Reservation/1_Requirements/README.md

 # Introduction

 Travel industry is evolving day to day.
-As the industry evolves the need to digitalize all the transactions becomes need of the hour.The main objective of the Bus Ticket Booking System is to manage the details of Bus,Ticket,Booking,Agent,Seats.
-It manages all the information about Bus, Customer, Seats, Bus.
-This project which is implemented on Java platform helps to manage bus scheduling and bookings.
-This Bus Booking System is a easily deployable, integrated end-to-end system starting from searching bus routes to book them.
-The project includes information about buses, no. of seats available, occupancy, availability, days and time of operation, no. of buses from point ‘A’ to point ‘B’, Price ranges, automated report and bill generation etc.
+As the industry evolves the need to digitalize all the transactions becomes need of the hour.The main objective of the Train Ticket Booking System is to manage the details of Train,Ticket,Booking,Agent,Seats.
+It manages all the information about train, Customer, Seats.
+This project which is implemented on Java platform helps to manage train scheduling and bookings.
+This train Booking System is a easily deployable, integrated end-to-end system starting from searching train routes to book them.
+The project includes information about train, no. of seats available, occupancy, availability, days and time of operation, no. of train from point ‘A’ to point ‘B’, Price ranges, automated report and bill generation etc.

 # Problem Statement

 Nowadays the Travel industry has developed and become efficent everyday, but the many people deosn't have knowledge about these things.
 At present many people using offline mode for the booking system.
-The type of system being used at the counter is an internal system which is manually used in selling the bus tickets.
-The problems facing the company are that customers have to go to the counter to buy bus ticket or ask for bus schedule, customers will also have to queue up for a long time in order to secure a bus ticket and will also need to pay cash when they buy the bus ticket.
+The type of system being used at the counter is an internal system which is manually used in selling the train tickets.
+The problems facing the company are that customers have to go to the counter to buy train ticket or ask for train schedule, customers will also have to queue up for a long time in order to secure a train ticket and will also need to pay cash when they buy the train ticket.
 We can overcome this issuse by using this project.

-# Bus Booking System Modules
+# Train Booking System Modules

 This application is divided into following modules